-This year, four more research projects have been granted in the promotion fund of the Radboudumc and the regional hospitals.
-The research projects, which are a collaboration between Canisius Wilhelmina Ziekenhuis, Jeroen Bosch Ziekenhuis, Rijnstate, Sint Maartenskliniek and Radboudumc receive a joint contribution of 240,000 euros.
-The announcement took place in a virtual meeting on 29 October.
+This year, four more research projects have been honored in the promotion fund of the Radboudumc and the regional hospitals.
+The research projects, which are a collaboration between CWZ, Jeroen Bosch Hospital, Rijnstate, the Sint Maartens Clinic and Radboudumc receive a joint contribution of 240,000 euros.
+The (online) announcement took place on November 4.

 In order to stimulate cooperation between the regional hospitals, a promotion fund was started in 2016.
 From this fund the hospitals finance joint research.
-In the past four years 15 projects have been financed.
+In the past years 19 projects have been financed.

-On 29 October, the awarded projects for 2020 were announced.
-The next four projects will start within this fund:
+On November 4, the awarded projects for 2021 were announced.
+The following four projects will start within this fund.

 Related news items